-Where to find the Organizational Chart Diagram

-The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market Orientated or Matrix Model chart.
+Browser window context menu | Add Diagram... > Strategic Modeling > Org Chart Usage of the Organizational Chart Diagram The Organizational Chart can be used to create any type of chart, including a Functionally Orientated, Market Orientated or Matrix Model chart.
 A number of charts could be created, representing different current and future states of the enterprise.

-Options for the Organizational Chart Diagram

-Apart from the relationships that represent reporting lines in the Organizational Chart, Business Analysts can also add relationships of authority, influence, and communication, which might not overlay the reporting lines.
+Options for the Organizational Chart Diagram Apart from the relationships that represent reporting lines in the Organizational Chart, Business Analysts can also add relationships of authority, influence, and communication, which might not overlay the reporting lines.
 These additional lines can be modeled using named Associations and stereotyped if required.

 The Organizational Chart (like any diagram) can be viewed as an element list, which makes working with the element's properties easier.
 Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams; the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.

 Learn more about the Organizational Chart Diagram Organizational Chart

 Package Browser

 Getting to know the Package Browser

 Introducing the Package Browser

-The Package Browser is a powerful tool that provides a convenient list of the elements in a package displayed in a List or a Gantt view.
-The list view allows a modeler to work on the elements in the package in a spreadsheet like view, editing properties and notes inline and grouping and sorting the elements.
-The Gantt chart view allows analysts, architects, project managers and others to view the resource allocation for an element in a convenient and familiar time based view.
+The Package Browser is a powerful tool that provides a convenient list of the elements in a Package displayed in a List or a Gantt view.
+The List view allows a modeler to work on the elements in the Package in a spreadsheet-like view, editing properties and notes inline and grouping and sorting the elements.
+The Gantt Chart view allows analysts, architects, project managers and others to view the resource allocation for an element in a convenient and familiar time based view.